smancke/talks/2017_froscon_microservice_toolbox/README.md

 ## Every service is dockerized!

 * All services are handled the same way
-* Minimal requirements for the host installation
+* Minimal requirements for the host setup

 Docker Swarm
 ====================================

-Multiple orchestration solutions are out there ..
+Multiple orchestration solutions are out there ...

 ![Docker](images/docker-swarm.jpg#float: left; margin-right: 50px;)